 Winnie was a member of First Church of the Nazarene in Abilene, Texas.
 She sang in the choir and was secretary for the general Sunday School, as well as her class.

 Winnie left behind her husband of 75 years, 3 children, 5 grandchildren, and 3 great grandchildren on October 12, 2019.
 Her father, mother, stepmothers and all but 1 sibling have preceded her to heaven.
 Her legacy is one of love, prayers, encouragement, smiles, hugs and “finish this up, Bill, so we can wash the bowl.”
 She was a mighty prayer warrior for her children, grandchildren and great grandchildren.
 Her greatest desire was that each one would have a personal relationship with Jesus Christ.

 Her homegoing service will be held 3:00 P.M Thursday, October 17, 2019, at Elmwood Funeral Home Chapel, 5750 Hwy 277 South.
 A visitation will be 2:00 PM – 3:00 PM Thursday, October 17, 2019 at Elmwood Funeral Home Chapel.
 Flowers may be sent to Elmwood Funeral Home or preferably, donations can be made in Winnie’s honor to Abilene Star Chorus of Sweet Adelines International, 7150 Lantana, Abilene, TX79606; First Church of the Nazarene, 2849 Beltway South, Abilene, TX 79606; or Hendrick Hospice Care, 1682 Hickory St, Abilene, TX 79601.

 Online condolences and memories may be shared with the family through the obituary link at www.elmwoodfuneral.com

-To send flowers to Winnie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Winnie A. Miller, please visit our floral store.